June 4, 1993, derecho: Surface features

 Throughout the day, the main low pressure system continued moving slowly to the northeast.
-The stationary boundary which was due east at 12z became tilted a bit to the southeast while very slowly moving northward.
+The stationary boundary which was due east at 12z became slightly tilted to the southeast while very slowly moving northward.
 The associated outflow boundary with the now mature squall line was on the south end of this system, and was moving to the south.
-By the 00z analysis, the squall line was in Virginia and North Carolina, with the outflow boundary extending from The North Carolina/Tennessee border to the islands of North Carolina and the far western Atlantic Ocean.
+By the 00z analysis, the squall line was in Virginia and North Carolina, with the outflow boundary extending from the North Carolina/Tennessee border to the islands of North Carolina and the far western Atlantic Ocean.
 The derecho was winding down by this point.

-Environmental Factors
+Environmental factors

-At 1200 UTC, a weak 500 mb shortwave axis extended north to south across the southern plains states.
-The 1200 UTC Paducah, KY (KPAH) sounding indicated a Convective Available Potential Energy (CAPE) of 1838 J kg-1 and a lifted index (LI) of -6.
-The low level wind profile indicated little directional shear, but significant speed shear as present.
-The 1200 UTC PAH sounding indicated a mean wind of 250o at 25 kt.
-This is more than favorable for a squall line to produce significant damaging winds over a long period of time and a large area which is what a derecho is.
+At 1200 UTC, a weak 500 mb shortwave axis extended north to south across the southern Great Plains states.
+The 1200 UTC Paducah, KY (KPAH) sounding indicated a convective available potential energy (CAPE) of 1,838 J/kg and a lifted index (LI) of -6.
+The low level wind profile indicated little directional shear, but significant speed shear was present.
+The 1200 UTC PAH sounding indicated a mean wind of 250° at 25 knots.
+This is more than favorable for a squall line to produce significant damaging winds over a long period of time and a large area, creating the potential for a derecho.